RivenSkaye/PrysmBot/README.md

 ## Main features for Zwei ##
 - Basic management like:
-    - A three-and-five-strike warning system.
-(Kick on the 3rd warn, ban on the 5th.
-If a user is re-added within a month, ban on every next as well)
+    - A three-and-five-strike warning system
     - Channel locking
     - Channel creation
     - Muting of users